 © Francesco Alessi | Dreamstime.com

-If garlic had been created in a test tube, it would most certainly be a very high-priced prescription drug.
-Taking garlic has an abundance of health benefits.
+If garlic had been created in a test tube, it would most certainly be a very high-priced prescription drug, especially for high blood pressure symptoms.
+Using garlic for high blood pressure relief can be a great natural remedy.
+Taking garlic also has an abundance of other health benefits.
 In fact, it has been used medicinally for at least 3,000 years.

 Taking garlic regularly can help prevent many chronic health conditions.
 Studies show garlic is a natural antibacterial and antifungal.
 It helps with lowering cholesterol naturally and simultaneously acts as a blood thinner.
-It boosts immunity due to its antioxidant properties and research has shown it prevents both cancer and cardiovascular disease.
+It boosts immunity due to its antioxidant properties, and research has shown it prevents both cancer and cardiovascular disease.
 It can even treat gastritis.
 Perhaps one of the most promising actions of this natural “wonder drug” is its ability to lower blood pressure.
 But contrary to its pharmaceutical counterparts, garlic can accomplish all of these health benefits without the plethora of side effects!

 Garlic contains allicin, one of the most beneficial high blood pressure remedies.
 A study conducted by researchers from the Russian Academy of Medical Sciences investigated the effects of time-released garlic powder tablets on men with mild to moderate high blood pressure.
 The research showed that taking a 600 mg time-released garlic tablet decreased blood pressure levels.

-Garlic supplements are available in several forms such as pills, powders, oils, and extracts ranging anywhere from 100 mg up to 5,000 mg.
+Garlic supplements are available in several forms, including pills, powders, oils, and extracts ranging anywhere from 100 mg up to 5,000 mg.
 Since some garlic supplements contain little or no allicin, be sure to check the label for adequate allicin levels.